redhat-developer/service-binding-operator/test/mocks/README.md

 # Kubernetes API Mocks

-This folder container all mocks and machinery to interact with a fake Kubernetes API.
+This folder contains all mocks and machinery to interact with a fake Kubernetes API.

 ## Usage